 - 2018: An unnamed man died while hiking with a boy scout group in the mountains.
 Near the end of the trail he started having trouble breathing and collapsed.
 The cause of death was likely a heart attack or heat exhaustion.

-- 2021: A New Jersey man named Christopher Dyer died on the Black Mesa Trail inside the Supes after hiking all day with his girlfriend.
+- 2021: A New Jersey man died on the Black Mesa Trail inside the Supes after hiking all day with his girlfriend.
 She was able to survive, despite experiencing heat-related issues and collapsing herself.

-So all of this, and yet… it’s still my favorite mountain range.
-What that says about me, I don’t know.
-But, there is a draw to these mountains that I can’t quite put my finger on, something clearly many others have felt, as well (there’s even an entire Facebook hiking group dedicated to the Superstitions).
+Undoubtedly, there is a draw to these mountains that I can’t quite put my finger on, something clearly many others have felt too (there’s even an entire Facebook hiking group dedicated to the Superstitions).
 I have no interest in searching for the Lost Dutchman’s treasure or mine, because as you can see, it rarely works out well.
 I typically come to the Supes to marvel at them from afar, usually at Goldfield.
 I attempted to hike them in 2008; however, we arrived way too late and were almost caught in the wilderness in the pitch black.
 We almost became a number on the above list.
 I hadn’t had a chance to hike them again since, until recently.
 We had a small reprieve from the scorching summer heat when massive monsoon storms rolled in back-to-back for 3 days.
 This dropped the temperature down to the mid-70’s,/low-80’s, perfect hiking weather.
 We knew we had a small bubble to hike (unless we waited until October), so once the rain halted for a few hours on the third day, we headed out.

 Since it had been raining for the last three days, there were not many people out exploring the Supes when we arrived.
 We got there around 10am and had zero issues finding parking.
 In fact, we were probably one of only 6 or 7 cars there.
 The park is open year round, with the trails open from 6am to 8pm.
 It costs $7 per car to enter, and they have a nice gift shop/information center right at the front (open Monday through Friday from 7am to 3:30pm, and Saturday and Sunday from 6am to 3:30pm).
 We spoke in length to the park ranger at the entrance, who told us which “family friendly” trails to use.
 My friend is not a hiker, so we needed something on the easier side.